 “He has always cared about me as a person – not just the footballer.
 He is genuine, always tells it to me like it is and I know he concentrates on what is best for my development.
 He looks out for me and is much more than an agent.”

 Brewster has already repaid all of them in kind.
 Hulya and Jaylece, his younger sister, flew out to India for the Under-17 World Cup last year.
 A travel delay saw them race through the airport before heading straight to Salt Lake Stadium in Kolkata for England’s semi-final against Brazil.

-The duo watched as the No. 9 scored a hat-trick to scorch the South Americans just four days after he had achieved the same feat against the United States.
+The pair watched as the No. 9 scored a hat-trick to scorch the South Americans just four days after he had achieved the same feat against the United States.

 They then witnessed Brewster ignite a comeback at the same stadium in the final, where England reduced a 2-0 deficit to be crowned champions following a 5-2 victory over Spain.

-The attacker's strike to start the blitz in front of 66,684 spectators was his eighth of the tournament, leading to Golden Boot honours.
+The attacker’s strike to start the blitz in front of the 66,684 in attendance was his eighth of the tournament, leading to Golden Boot honours.

 After the game, he posed alongside his mum and sister with the World Cup trophy.
 The former held his individual award in her hand and Jaylece was draped in an England flag, leaning towards her brother wearing a gigantic smile.